wazuh/wazuh-documentation/source/upgrade-guide/upgrading-agent/different_major_agent.rst

           .. note::
             To learn more about the unattended installation process, please read the :ref:`Windows installation guide <wazuh_agent_package_windows>`.

+      .. group-tab:: MacOS X

+          On MacOS X system the Wazuh agent upgrade can be done by deleting the previous version and installing the newest version of the Wazuh agent from scratch.
+As the Wazuh agent's ``ossec.conf`` configuration file will be overwritten it is recommended to backup the old configuration file and import previous settings where needed.

+          More information about the process can be found in the :ref:`Wazuh agent installation and deployment on MacOS X <wazuh_agent_package_macos>` section.

+      .. group-tab:: Unix based systems

+          On the Unix based systems the Wazuh agent upgrade can be done by deleting the previous version and installing the newest version of the Wazuh agent from scratch.
+As the Wazuh agent's ``ossec.conf`` configuration file will be overwritten it is recommended to backup the old configuration file and import previous settings where needed.

+          More information about the process can be found following the appropriate link for the desired operating system:

+          - :ref:`Wazuh agent installation and deployment on AIX <wazuh_agent_package_aix>`.

+          - :ref:`Wazuh agent installation on HP-UX <wazuh_agent_package_hpux>`.

+          - :ref:`Wazuh agent installation on Solaris <wazuh_agent_solaris>`.

 Disabling the Wazuh repository
 ------------------------------